TimofeiBoldenkov/NBodySim/README.md

 cmake --build build
 ```
 ## Program's Structure
 The `Planet` class represents a planet.
 It has properties such as mass, velocity, position and shape.
 All the numerical values are stored as `double`s.
 The shape is used only for drawing the planet; physically, all the planets are point masses - i.e., objects that have mass but no size.
 A planet can be moved according to its current velocity and the elapsed time by the `update` method and drawn to a given window by the `draw` method.
+A planet is considered invalid if its mass, velocity, or position is a non-finite value or if the mass equals to zero.
+The `draw` method does not draw an invalid planet.

 The `Universe` class represents a universe.
 It stores planets in a `std::vector` and contains an internal clock for tracking time, as well as the gravitational constant used in physical calculations.
 The class itself does not contain any window for drawing; it only maintains physical and appearance-related properties of its objects, and convenient methods for drawing to a given `SFML` window.
 The gravitational constant is set by the user when creating a `Universe`.
 The class has the `update` method that recalculates each planet's parameters (e.g. position and velocity) based on their previous state, the gravitational forces between the planets, and the time elapsed since the last `update` call.
 All planets can be drawn to a given window by the `draw` method.
+If a universe contains an invalid planet, the planet will not affect other planets in the universe.
+In other words, an invalid planet is "thrown out" of the system.
+Although it is not possible according to classical mechanics, a planet still may have a negative mass.

 The program uses an auxiliary `KeyboardHandler` class that contains information about keys - whether a key is pressed or not, and how much time has elapsed since the key was last updated.
 Key information can be updated using the `update` method based on a given `sf::Event` and retrieved using the `getKeyInfo` method based on a given key code.